-Table 6-2 lists several actions you can perform from the WAN Card Main Screen.
+Table 7-2 lists several actions you can perform from the WAN Card Main Screen.
 These actions appear in the bottom-highlighted line of the screen.
 To perform an action, simply press the key corresponding to the capital letter of the desired action.
 For example, to save your parameter settings, press "s" to invoke the Save commands.

 Action Function Save Saves changes to settings Undo Returns all settings to the last saved state.
 Refresh Updates certain time-related information fields that are not automatically updated (e.g., performance and test data).
 Xcon Shows the cross-connect map for each WAN port.
 Perf Brings up the Performance Data Screen for the near-end system.
 See the Performance Data section of this chapter.
 Farstat Brings up the performance data for the far-end system.
 See the Far-End Data section of this chapter.
 Test Initiates and monitors testing of all WAN card ports.
-Refer to the Test section of this chapter. sWitch Allows you to switch WAN port operation to the redundant (WAN-R) card.
+Refer to the Test section of this chapter. sWitch Allows you to switch WAN port operation to the redundant (WAN-R) card. pArs PARS (Premisys Automatic Rerouting System) feature protects the traffic of a failed T1/E1 transmission line in a ring network.
 Main Returns to the System Main Screen.
 If changes are made to settings and not saved, you will be prompted to save or lose changes.

-Table 6-2.
+Table 7-2.
 T1 CSU and DSX Main Screen Actions

-Table 6-3 lists the CSU/DSX settings on the screen, along with their possible and default values.
+Table 7-3 lists the CSU/DSX settings on the screen, along with their possible and default values.
 For information about cross-connects and for the DS0 time slot map used to connect your WAN to voice and data user cards.